Configure an Export Process

 The refined data is output into a Google Could Storage (GCS) bucket or table where it can be accessed by other processes.

-Once you drag and drop an export process onto your workflow canvas, a yellow warning icon to indicates that it is not yet configured.
+Once you drag and drop an export process onto your workflow canvas, a yellow warning icon indicates that it is not yet configured.

-.
-If this option is grayed out, it indicates that your data preparation process or resolution process have not yet been configured.Optionally, to reuse an existing configuration from another export process, click
+Click the warning icon and select "Configure".
+If this option is grayed out, it indicates that your data preparation process or resolution process has not yet been configured.

-and select a JSON file the desired configuration.The Configure Export Process wizard displays the Process Details step.
-If you've uploaded a JSON file, all the fields and options will be pre-defined which you can modify or leave as is.
+The Export Process Configuration wizard displays the Process Details step.
+If you've uploaded a JSON file, all the fields and options will be predefined, which you can modify or leave as is.

 Configure the following process details: